dmhyun/ALSAdata/README.md

 ## Data
 We provide the data for research purpose only and the redistribution of the data is prohibited.
-Please concat us if you agree to the terms of use.
+Please contact us if you agree to the terms of use.
 <pre><code> Contact information: dm.hyun@postech.ac.kr
 </code></pre>